 Virginia roofing company offers free AR-15 with roof installations

-URBANNA, Va. — In a video posted to Facebook Wednesday, president of the Virginia roofing company LMC Exteriors tells customers they can receive a free gun upon purchasing roofing services.
+URBANNA, Va. — In a video posted to Facebook March 6, the president of the Virginia roofing company LMC Exteriors told customers they could receive a free gun upon purchasing roofing services.

 “We are the only contractor in the state of Virginia that’s giving away a free gun after the completion of any roof, siding, or window purchase,” president J. Elmer says as the word “AR-15” flashes over the screen in yellow letters.